ysxGitHub/MVMS-net/README.md

 ## Stage 2: Knowledge Distillation

+The multi-view network trained in the first stage is used to train the single-view network, run

+> python main_distillation.py

 # Dataset

 PTB-XL dataset can be downloaded from [PTB-XL, a large publicly available electrocardiography dataset v1.0.1 (physionet.org)](https://www.physionet.org/content/ptb-xl/1.0.1/).